deepaksood619/deepaksood619.github.io/docs/courses/chatgpt-prompt-eng.md

 - [GitHub - f/awesome-chatgpt-prompts: This repo includes ChatGPT prompt curation to use ChatGPT better.](https://github.com/f/awesome-chatgpt-prompts)
 - [Awesome ChatGPT Prompts | This repo includes ChatGPT prompt curation to use ChatGPT better.](https://prompts.chat/)

+##### LinkedIn post prompt

+Write a LinkedIn post about your recent accomplishment in # Your Industry, detailing how you achieved it, and sharing the impact it had on your # career or organization.

+Generate LinkedIn Post on Topic # Topic/Title .I am assigning you as Social Media Manager Role.
+So, take the responsibility.
+Tell this as I am doing myself and want to tell the world about it.
+Please use related emojis.
+Also, try to engage the audience in the post + try something that other users want to comment on the post.
+Try to keep Lines short and engaging.
+Also, keep in mind LinkedIn SEO and try to fulfil all needs.
+Make sure that content is 100% Original and Plagiarism free.
+After that Also give 15 related hashtags for LinkedIn.

+Generate a LinkedIn post related to # Topic.
+Generate 3 paragraphs with max 3 sentences.
+Start each with one matching emoji to the content of the paragraph.
+Highlight the following # Aspects

+Generate a LinkedIn post discussing # Your Chosen Topic.
+Share my insights, experiences, or opinions in a concise and engaging manner.
+Encourage my network to join the conversation by commenting with their thoughts or experiences.
+Use relevant hashtags to increase visibility. # LinkedIn # # Additional Hashtags

 ##### ChatGPT prompt to write error free

 `{paste your writing}`